ITR Filing Deadline Missed? Last chance to claim your tax refund.

 • Interest payable to LIC/ other insurers on securities owned by them or in which they have full beneficial interest.

-• Interest payable on security (which is in demat form) issued by a company listed on stock exchange in India
+• Interest payable on security (which is in demat form) issued by a company listed on the stock exchange in India

-• Interest on 7 year National Savings Certificate (IV issue).
+• Interest on 7-year National Savings Certificate (IV issue).

 • Interest on the National Development Bonds

-• Interest on 4% National Defence Loan, 1968 or National Defence Loan, 1972 held by an Individual.
+• Interest on 4% National Defence Loan, 1968 or National Defence Loan, 1972, held by an Individual.

-• Interest on 4% National Defence Bonds, 1972 held by a resident Individual.
+• Interest on 4% National Defence Bonds, 1972, held by a resident Individual.

 • Interest to the GIC (General Insurance Corporation) on the securities owned by it or in which it has a full beneficial interest.

-• Interest on 6 % Gold Bonds, 1977 or 7% Gold Bonds, 1980 held by a resident Individual only if the total nominal value of the bonds didn’t exceed INR 10,000 at any time during the period to which the interest relates.
+• Interest on 6 % Gold Bonds, 1977 or 7% Gold Bonds, 1980, held by a resident Individual only if the total nominal value of the bonds didn’t exceed INR 10,000 at any time during the period to which the interest relates.

 • Interest to any other insurer on the securities owned by it or in which it has a full beneficial interest.